About the site

 ‘Action director’: You may see this credit listed in our reviews.
 Its intention is to recognise a film’s fight choreographer – an integral role in the making of any martial arts film.
 However, ‘action director’ – a term predominantly used across parts of Asia – is less common in Hollywood.
 In cases where an ‘action director’ is not listed, the credit may instead be attributed to the film’s fight coordinator, fight choreographer, or stunt coordinator (only if the previous two credits are not given).
 A film’s stunt coordinator is ultimately responsible for hiring the fight choreographer, so we feel this is appropriate listing in the absence of a specified ‘action director’ or fight choreographer.

 Star ratings: Our star ratings range from one to five stars.
 Five stars denotes a supreme ultimate fighting classic; one star is the pits.
-Other opinions are available, of course, but they are probably wrong.
+Other opinions are available, of course.

 Buddha bless you.